tanersener/mobile-ffmpeg/src/libpng/contrib/pngminus/README.txt

 avoided the use the netpbm library, which requires DOS extenders.
 Again, another reason to call it PngMinus (minus netpbm :-).
 So, part of the program are some elementary routines to read / write pgm- and ppm-files.
-It does not read b&w pbm-files.
+It does not handle B&W pbm-files, but instead you could do pgm with bit- depth 1.

 The downside of this approach is that you can not use them on images that require blocks of memory bigger than 64k (the DOS version).
 For